DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 mentioned in section 1, the signal needs to pass through an ADC and converted into raw bits in order for it to be usable.
 In his thesis, Clason [@Clason2023] suggests a discrete ADC chip capable of analyzing frequencies higher than 25 MHz, as this is the highest frequency studied in his work.
-The Nyquist-Shannon theorem poses that, in order to accurately reconstruct the signal, the sampling rate must be at least twice the highest frequency component present in the signal, $f_s \geq 2 f_{\text{max}}$. **CITATION NEEDED**

-**This section will be filled with more information as soon as the exact ADC we will be using has been selected.
-The exact requirements needs to be discussed with the project owner before a choice can be made!**
+However, in the interest of keeping the implementation light and cheap, we will be using ADCs that provide less samples per second and lower frequencies.
+This is done mainly for ease of development and access to this hardware.

+Initially, we will utilize MAX11102AUB[^3] with an effective sample rate of 2 million samples per second (MSPS).
+This ADC provides a 12 bit sample size, providing roughly 2.86 MB/s of sampled data per second, derived by the following calculation.

+$$
+Data Rate = \frac{2,000,000_{MSPS} \times 12}{8 \times 1,048,576} \approx 2.86 MB/s \text{\phantom{123} (1)}
+$$

-The final output from the ADC will be a stream of raw bits, as the analog signal from the OQRNG-device is processed.
+Many microcontrollers furthermore come equipped with internal ADCs that can be utilized, and while these provide a lower sample size (often around 1 MSPS), the ease of development may be prudent to utilize for this proof-of-concept.
+While our initial ADC has a fairly low throughput, this can always be upgraded if it ends up becoming too limiting.
+The final output from the ADC, whether built into the microcontroller or an external one, will be a stream of raw bits, as the analog signal from the OQRNG-device is processed.

 ### 3.3 Microcontroller